 In fact, the whole process can be completed in as quickly as 2 to 3 weeks with the assistance of a market research company and if the organization is able to move quickly.

 Steps include holding a kickoff meeting with leaders, designing the employee survey, sending a pre-notification email about the survey to employees, sending the survey to employees, analyzing the results, and debriefing on the results.

 Here's more on the employee survey process.

 The toughest part of the process for some companies is opening up for real, unbiased, confidential feedback from employees.
 Criticism can be tough.
 Most employees, however, go through annual reviews where supervisors critique their performance.
 So, it's only fair the review goes both ways, right?
-Successful company agree!
+Successful company agrees!
 Learn more below.

 Reason #1: Gather unbiased feedback

 Organizations set themselves up for success by gathering high quality and unbiased data using a third-party employee survey company.
 After all, the best kind of data is high quality and unbiased!

 A lot of problems arise when employers do not use a third-party and conduct an employee survey in-house.
 Even if all employees are extremely satisfied, they will be less likely to share the whole truth or even respond at all if they know their name can be tied to the results.

 Remember, confidentiality and anonymity matters - even at organizations with the reputation of it being an awesome place to work.